Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Methods

 \subsection{\texttt{\textit{ForMoSA}} 2.0}

 Atmospheric retrievals and forward modeling approaches both deal with a number of issues when combining different observations into a single Bayesian framework.
-A non exhaustive list of theses limitations include : data that spectraly overlap (i.e. GPI and GRAVITY); data that have different noise estimates (i.e. spectral covariances or not); data that are not calibrated in flux or have inaccurate flux calibration; data that are taken at different epochs, and spectra for which the spectral continuum can not be trusted or has been removed at previous analysis steps (Doppler spectroscopy, etc).
-Inspired by the work of \cite{hayoz_crocodile_2023}, we incorporated a Multi-modal Option for Simultaneous Analysis and Improved Constrains (MOSAIC) in \texttt{\textit{ForMoSA}} aim to reduce theses limitation by adapting and inverting the different datasets in parallel.
+A non-exhaustive list of theses limitations include: data that spectraly overlap (i.e., GPI and GRAVITY); data that have different noise estimates (i.e., spectral covariances or not); data that are not calibrated in flux or have inaccurate flux calibration; data that are taken at different epochs and spectra for which the spectral continuum can not be trusted or has been removed at previous analysis steps (Doppler spectroscopy, etc).
+Inspired by the work of \cite{hayoz_crocodile_2023}, we incorporated a Multimodal Option for Simultaneous Analysis and Improved Constrains (MOSAIC) in \texttt{\textit{ForMoSA}} aim to reduce theses limitation by adapting and inverting the different datasets in parallel.

 The general idea is summarized on Fig.~\ref{MOSAIC_schem}.
-Each dataset ($data_i$) is first imported and adapted alongside a grid of synthetic spectra ($grid_i$) taken from a single atmospheric model ($\theta$).
-This means that the continuum subtraction and/or wavelength windows can be applied separately for each $data_i$/$grid_i$ pair and then stored for the inversion.
-Secondly, each $data_i$ is compared with the interpolated $grid_i$ using separate likelihood functions $ln(\mathcal{Z})_i$ during the inversion.
-The grids are modified by both interpolating them with the original model parameters $\theta$ and then adding transformations with extra-grid parameters $\theta'_i$ that can vary from dataset to dataset (i.e. different scaling factors c$_k$, radial velocities rv, projected rotational velocities v.sin(i), ...).
-This way, we are able to control the transformations we want to apply on a given pair $data_i$/$grid_i$.
-The stored sub-grids $grid_i$ are usually much smaller than the original grids.
+Each dataset was first imported and adapted alongside a grid of synthetic spectra taken from a single atmospheric model.
+This means that the continuum subtraction and/or wavelength windows can be applied separately for each data-grid pair and then stored for the inversion.
+Secondly, each dataset was compared with the interpolated grid using separate likelihood functions $\ln \mathcal{Z}_i$ during the inversion.
+The grids were modified by both interpolating them with the original model parameters $\theta$ and then adding transformations with extra-grid parameters, $\theta'_i$, that can vary from dataset to dataset (i.e., different scaling factors, c$_k$, radial velocities, rv, projected rotational velocities, $v\sin i$, etc.).
+In this way, we were able to control the transformations we want to apply on a given data+grid pair.
+The stored sub-grids are usually much smaller than the original grids.
 Therefore, this step is relatively fast.

+New likelihood functions are now available to account for differences in the data reduction scheme and, in particular, noise processing.
+Given a set of data (spectrum or photometry), $d$, its associated error bars, $\sigma,$ or covariance matrix, C, and the model vector, m, the classical $\chi^2$ distribution can be defined as